-CoA Relevant requirement Reference E153 Relevant requirement The Proponent must prepare a Flood Review Report(s) after the first defined flood event for any of the following flood magnitudes the 5 year ARI event, 20 year ARI event, 100 year ARI event and probable maximum flood - to assess the actual flood impact against that predicted in the documents referred to in Condition A1.
+СоА Relevant requirement Reference E153 The Proponent must prepare a Flood Review Report(s) after the first defined flood event for any of the following flood magnitudes the 5 year ARI event, 20 year ARI event, 100 year ARI event and probable maximum flood - to assess the actual flood impact against that predicted in the documents referred to in Condition A1.
 The Flood Review Report(s) must be prepared within three (3) months of each flood event.
-The report(s) must prepared by an appropriately qualified person(s) and include: (a) identification of the properties and infrastructure affected by flooding during the reportable event; (b) a comparison of the actual extent, level, velocity and duration of the flooding event against the impacts predicted in the documents referred to in Condition A1 and the requirements specified in Condition E151; and (c) where the actual extent and level of flooding exceed the predicted level and / or the requirements specified in Condition E151, with the consequent effect of adversely impacting on property(s), structures and infrastructure, identification of the measures to be implemented to reduce future impacts of flooding related to the CSSI works, including the timing and responsibilities for implementation.
+The report(s) must prepared by an appropriately qualified person(s) and include: (a) identification of the properties and infrastructure affected by flooding during the reportable event; (b) a comparison of the actual extent, level, velocity and duration of the flooding event against the impacts predicted in the documents referred to in Condition E151; and (c) where the actual extent and level of flooding exceed the predicted level and / or the requirements specified in Condition E151, with the consequent effect of adversely impacting on property(s), structures and infrastructure, identification of the measures to be implemented to reduce future impacts of flooding related to the CSSI works, including the timing and responsibilities for implementation.
 Flood mitigation measures must be developed in consultation with the affected property / structure / infrastructure owners and the relevant council(s).
-A copy of the Flood Review Report(s) must be submitted to the Secretary and relevant council(s) within one (1) months of finalising the report(s).
 Operational reviews and checks are discussed in Section 9.4 and reporting requirements in Section 9.7.
 Details of the flood review report are identified in Section 5.16 of this Plan.
 E177 The CSSI must be designed to retain as many trees as possible.
 Where trees are to be removed, the Proponent must provide a net increase in the number of replacement trees.
 Replacement trees must be planted within, and on public land up to 500 metres from the CSSI boundary.
 Replacement tree plantings can be undertaken beyond 500 metres on public land within the local government areas to which the CSSI approval applies if no more plantings are practicable within and up to 500 metres from the CSSI boundary.
 The location of the trees must be determined in consultation with the relevant authority(s) The Project was designed to retain as many trees as possible.
 A record of all trees removed has been catalogued and an overall net increase in replacement trees will be achieved.
 Further details are contained within the Tree Replacement Report required under Condition E179.
 E178 Replacement trees are to have a minimum pot size of 75 litres except where the plantings are consistent with the pot sizes specified in a relevant authority's plans / programs / strategies for vegetation management, street planting, or open space landscaping, or as agreed by the relevant authority(s).
-Replacement trees are consistent with the relevant authority's RMS Landscape Design Guidelines Report 2018.
+Replacement trees are consistent with the relevant authority's RMS Landscape Design Guidelines Report 2018 .
 Refer to the Project's Tree Replacement Report for additional information.